jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

   # Exceptions seen

-the terminal_ is my friend, and shows all tests are passing.
-The `assertRaises method`_ checks that the code under it raises the :ref:`Exception<errors>` it is given in parentheses
+the test passes.
+The `assertRaises method`_ checks that the code under it raises the :ref:`Exception<errors>` it is given in parentheses.

 ----